safiazmi92/Synthetic-images-generation-using-Blender/README.md

   cd blender-builder-unziped-folder
 ```

-* In first time use then we need to install the required libarys, to do that from the
+* In first time use we need to install the required libarys before running, to do that from the
   cmd/terminal (we opend) run the following command:
 ```bash
 blender path_to_repository/project_v1.2.blend --background --python path_to_repository/install_libs.py